Staff Attorney, Pro Bono Programs

 - Aptitude to work well under pressure, meet frequent deadlines and maintain confidentiality

-- Prior experience representing clients in claims for VA service-connected disability or Social Security benefits;
+- Prior experience representing clients in any of the following areas: criminal record expungement, VA service-connected disability, or Social Security disability;

 - Previous experience in program development and supervising volunteers;

 - Experience with a large case load (50+);